11. Sharing research

 • Forking a repository

 These tasks are essential for collaborating with others on research projects and contributing to open source projects.
-However, if the goal is to produce research that is reproducible, it is important to be aware of some additional toos and strategies.
+However, there are a few other tasks which will prove useful if you continue on in your reproducible research journey.
 In Git, these include:

-We will not cover these in detail here, but they are important to be aware of.
+We will not cover these in detail here, but it is good to be aware of them if you plan on collaborating on git-maintained projects.
 For more information, see the GitHub documentation.

 Pinned package versions